fix/grails-alfresco-plugin/README.md

 TODO

 ## Roadmap
-* Move AlfrescoServer to a non static context, to allow several instances concurrently
 * Create a default css to style the tree (using famfamfam plugin?)
 * Separate rendering of the Workflow from the Tree
 * Create a document view/taglib